-The STEAMS project partners will create a scalable, flexible learning platform that blends the physical and digital worlds to deliver effective CPS experiences in educational and corporate contexts.
-The components of this prototype will cover the entire chain of preparing for, delivering and debriefing a lesson or training course and consist of:
+The aim of the STEAMS project was to create a scalable, flexible learning platform, a platform that blends the physical and digital worlds to deliver effective CPS experiences in educational and corporate contexts.
+This aim was aligned with the concept of smart classrooms that improve classroom orchestration.

 STEAMS is an imec.icon research project funded by imec and Agentschap innoveren & ondernemen.